nouhoum/ansible-ec2-play/README.md

     cp bin/custom{.sample,}

-The following scripts are available in the `yaml` directory:
+The following Ansible scripts are available in the `yaml` directory:

 | Name          | Description                                                                                                             |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------- |